Savannah’s Secret Burial Grounds

 Why Does Savannah Have So Many Unmarked Burial Grounds?

-Savannah is one of America’s oldest cities — this means that it’s seen countless battles, deaths, epidemics, and war.
-When it was just a small city, Savannah didn’t have a dedicated place to bury the dead, especially in the case of people in lower classes.
-Enslaved people, the city’s poor population, and low ranking soldiers were buried basically anywhere there was space.
+Savannah is one of America’s oldest cities, which has seen countless battles, deaths, epidemics, and war.
+When it was just a small city, Savannah didn’t have a dedicated place to bury the dead, especially in the case of people in the lower classes.
+Enslaved people, the city’s poor population, and low-ranking soldiers were buried anywhere there was space.
 Houses and buildings were later constructed right atop these graves.
 Settlers were also known to disregard the countless Native burial sites around the area as they worked to expand the city.

 Burials Grounds of Enslaved People: Calhoun and Whitefield Squares

-For most of the city’s history, African American people were buried separately from their white counterparts.
-This continued on well into the Civil Rights era.
+For most of the city’s history, African Americans were buried separately from their white counterparts.
+This continued well into the Civil Rights era and, unfortunately, can still be seen today.
 Two black burial grounds existed during the 1800s, one at Habersham and another on Abercorn Street.
 Between 1763 and 1851, these burial grounds were the only places available to black people.
-The city stopped keeping record of these grave sites in 1855 and the locations of graves and those who were buried there were lost over the years.
+The city stopped keeping records of these grave sites in 1855, and the locations of graves and those buried there were lost over the years.

 Native American Burial Grounds

 Indigenous people inhabited Georgia long before settlers arrived.
-The last group was the Yamacraw people, who inhabited the land when James Oglethorpe and the English arrives in 1733.
-The Yamacraw people settled on Yamacraw bluff, a large bank on the Savannah River.
+The last group was the Yamacraw people, who inhabited the land when James Oglethorpe and the English arrived in 1733.
+The Yamacraw people settled on the Yamacraw bluff, a large bank on the Savannah River.

-The bank was the location of a Muskogee burial ground and the Yamacraw believed that the bones of their ancestors contained remnants of their spirits.
-Today, Yamacraw Bluff is contained completely in the historic district of Savannah, meaning that an ancient Native American burial ground is beneath Savannah’s street.
+The bank was the location of a Muskogee burial ground, and the Yamacraw believed that the bones of their ancestors contained remnants of their spirits.
+Today, Yamacraw Bluff is contained entirely in the historic district of Savannah, meaning that an ancient Native American burial ground is beneath Savannah’s street.

 The Yamacraw people also had two burial sites of their own, the largest being underneath the Pirate’s House.